GalymzhanAbdimanap/GeneticAlgorithm/README.md

-# Genetic Alghoritm in Python for Segmentation strings in a sheet
+# Genetic Algorithm in Python for Segmentation strings in a sheet

 1. to run <br>
 ```bash